dpays/esteem8app.github.io/docs/contributing-kit/guidlines.md

 * [Material design guidline](https://material.io/guidelines/)
 * Code must be as simple as possible, well commented and following ~actual coding style.
 * Code must be well working, have good performances and have been tested.
-* Code must be not written by an illuminati and/or reptilian alliance member.